Perched above Broadway, Manhattan’s last farmhouse, built ca. 1784, is an extraordinary vestige of the borough’s agricultural past.

 Originally built in 1699, and reconstructed from some original stones in 1933, this house is a landmark of military history and a center of the vibrant Park Slope community.

-Dating to ca. 1652, this Dutch farmhouse is the oldest existing structure in New York City.
+Dating to ca. 1652, this Dutch farmhouse is the oldest existing structure in New York State.

 Built ca. 1661, the house is a landmark of religious freedom and a microcosm of social, cultural, and political history.